xma711/notebook/android/app_development/README.md

 app/java/com.example.xma.myfirstapplication/
 ----------------------------------------

-This folder stores all the java files i think.
+This folder should store all the java files.
 The main one is MainActivity.java.

 In the class MainActivity (extends AppCompatActivity),